cyberbotics/webots-doc/guide/using-matlab.md

 $ sudo ln -s /Applications/MATLAB_R2016a.app/bin/matlab /usr/bin/matlab
 ```

+### How to run the Examples?

+To test MATLAB in Webots, start Webots and open the
+"WEBOTS\_HOME/projects/languages/matlab/worlds/e-puck\_matlab.wbt" or
+"WEBOTS\_HOME/projects/robots/aldebaran/worlds/nao2\_matlab.wbt" world file.
+Webots automatically starts MATLAB when it detects an m-file in a controller
+directory.
+Note that the m-file must be named after its directory in order to be
+identified as a controller file by Webots.
+So, for example, if the directory is
+named "my\_controller", then the controller m-file must be named
+"my\_controller/my\_controller.m".

+No special initialization code is necessary in the controller m-file.
+In fact
+Webots calls an intermediate "launcher.m" file that sets up the Webots
+controller environment and then calls the controller m-file.
+In particular the
+"launcher.m" file loads the library for communicating with Webots and adds the
+path to API m-files.
+The MATLAB API m-files are located in the "lib/matlab"
+directory of Webots distribution.
+These are readable source files; please report
+any problem, or possible improvement about these files.

 ### Display information to Webots console

-On Linux and Mac OS X, the Matlab output is redirected as is to the Webots
+On Linux and Mac OS X, the MATLAB output is redirected as is to the Webots
 console.
-This means you can use all the Matlab display features (`disp()`,
+This means you can use all the MATLAB display features (`disp()`,
 `display()`, omitting the semicolon character at the end of a statement, etc.).

-On Windows, the Matlab output is not redirected to the Webots console.
+On Windows, the MATLAB output is not redirected to the Webots console.
 The
 `wb_console_print(text, stream)` function should be used to display some text in
 the Webots console.
 The second argument (`stream`) can be either `WB_STDOUT` or
 `WB_STDERR` depending on which stream you would like to write.